imkowalski/PoofData/docs/Images.md

 ````
 /api/image/gen_image?width=<int>&height=<int>
 ````
-This returns a example image, it will always yield the same image with no variation, for example if these paramters are passed:
+This returns a simple one color image, it will always yield the same image with no variation, for example if these paramters are passed:
 ````
 /api/image/gen_image?width=800&height=400
 ````